 But there are also limits to the 401(k) employer match.
 Employers can match up to 100% of your own contributions, but no more.
 This, however, would be extremely rare to begin with.

 Keep in mind that IRS contribution limits change every year.
-So while these numbers may be true for 2021, they may change in 2022.
+So while these numbers may be true for 2023, they may change next year.

 Does the employer match count towards 401(k) limits?

 When your employer matches your 401(k) contributions, the match doesn’t count toward your own limits.